canonical/ubuntu-frame/docs/how-to/packaging-iot-gui/migrating-a-windows-application.md

   ```yaml
   INSTALL_FLAGS: /silent
   ```
-- the list of Wine tricks (e.g. libriaries to be installed, see [the Wine tricks wiki page](https://wiki.winehq.org/Winetricks)):
+- the list of Wine tricks (e.g. libraries to be installed, see [the Wine tricks wiki page](https://wiki.winehq.org/Winetricks)):
   ```yaml
   TRICKS: vcrun2019
   ```